derhass/glx_hook/README.md

 ### INSTALLATION:

 This requires glibc, as we call some internal glibc functions not intended to be called.
-Tested with glibc-2.13 (from debian wheezy) and glibc-2.24 (from debian stretch).
+Tested with glibc-2.13 (from debian wheezy), glibc-2.24 (from debian stretch) and glibc-2.28 (from debian buster).
 To build, just type

     $ make